The hidden logic of why people do what they do

 "I can't even explain why they don't get it.
 We're using the same words and nothing lands."

 You're processing different scopes of complexity.
 They aren't being stubborn - the territory you're pointing at literally doesn't exist on their map yet.
-And before Barry ranks you higher: yours might not exist on theirs either.
+And before you rank yourself higher: yours might not exist on theirs either.

 "I finally see it clearly - everything is wrong and I need to blow it all up."